vuranokyigit/business-web-template/README.md

 # Abstract

-I tried to develop a business web page tamplate project where crud operations are done with spring, h2 database and database are created and react and frontend are written.
+I tried to develop a business web page template project where crud operations are done with spring, h2 database and database are created and react and frontend are written.
 I have some shortcomings, but my development continues..